 - Stonewall have a comprehensive list of resources for a large variety of concerns on their website.

-- Chrysalis is a charity supporting transgender and questioning people, their families and close friends
+- Beyond Reflections is a charity supporting transgender, non-binary and questioning people, their families and close friends in England & Wales.

 - Switchboard the LGBT+ Helpline.
 We are a safe space for anyone to discuss anything, including sexuality, gender identity, sexual health and emotional wellbeing.

 - Black, African and Asian Therapy Network

 - The Internet Watch Foundation will investigate reports of incitement to racial hatred on websites hosted in the UK.